 To build the Unity Project for :

-To build the Unity Project for the Gear VR:
+To build the Unity Project for mobile:

 Sample scenes are browsed and controlled with a simple UI which provides in-app explanatory notes.
 Parameter controls allow users to adjust settings, providing an immediate, direct experience of the impact of different design decisions.
 The Sample Framework control panel itself is an example of in-VR control and navigation, and may be used as a model for your own applications.

-Launch the Sample Framework on or Gear VR to load the startup scene.
+Launch the Sample Framework on Rift, Oculus Go, or Gear VR to load the startup scene.
 You will see the Inspector, a three-pane interface providing controls for scene settings, documentation, and navigation controls for browsing to other scenes.
 Making selections on the top-level menu on the left panel changes the content of the other two panels.
 The center panel is a contextual menu, and the right panel displays notes and instructions for the current scene.

 Inspector navigation is primarily gaze-controlled, supplemented by a mouse and keyboard, a gamepad (PC or Gear VR), or the Gear VR touchpad.